Upsales General Terms and conditions

 10.1 Neither party may disclose to a third party any information received from the other party which is confidential, or can reasonably be assumed to be confidential, including, without limitation, any technical information, information on business secrets, source codes, login information or security methods for access to the Service, and the terms of the Agreement.
 This does not apply to information that (i) is or becomes publicly known without the breach of the Agreement; (ii) was known to the receiving party prior to receipt from the disclosing party or disclosed by a third party without any obligation of confidentiality; or (iii) the disclosure is required by law, regulatory body or an agreement with a stock exchange where the party is listed, or similar.
-Each party is responsible for ensuring that their subcontractors, consultants and employees respect corresponding confidentiality obligations.
+Each party is responsible for ensuring that their sub-contractors, consultants and employees respect corresponding confidentiality obligations.

-10.2 If The Customer during the term of the Agreement, and for twelve (12) months thereafter, solicits the employment or other engagement of any person who is or has been directly involved with the performance of the Service, Upsales shall be entitled to compensation.
+10.2 If the Customer during the term of the Agreement, and for twelve (12) months thereafter, solicits the employment or other engagement of any person who is or has been directly involved with the performance of the Service, Upsales shall be entitled to compensation.
 Such compensation shall be constituted by a fixed fee from the Customer corresponding to five (5) price base amounts (Sw: prisbasbelopp), as provided for in the Swedish Social Insurance Code (SFS 2010:110), for each and every breach of this section 10.2.

 11. Intellectual Property Rights

 11.1 The Customer retains the ownership of all intellectual property rights to the data, information and files, including Customer Data, uploaded by the Customer to the Service.
 Nothing in this Agreement shall be interpreted as a transfer of such rights, or part thereof, with the exception of Upsales’ right to use Customer Data in accordance with section 9.

 11.2 Upsales and/or its licensors hold all intellectual property rights to the Service and Upsales’ website, including any updates, files or data being uploaded to or performed on the Service by Upsales, as well as to the software and source code included in the Service.
 This includes, without limitation, any patents, copyrights, design rights and trademark rights related thereto.
-Nothing in this Agreement shall be interpreted as a transfer of such rights, or part thereof.
+Nothing in the Agreement shall be interpreted as a transfer of such rights, or part thereof.

 11.3 If a third party makes an intellectual property claim against the Customer based on the Customer’s use of the Service, the Customer shall immediately notify Upsales in writing of the claim and relevant circumstances.
 Thereafter the Customer shall either (i) offer Upsales at its sole discretion and expense, to control the defense of the claim and decide on conciliation in the Customer’s name, including issuing any and all documents (such as powers of attorney) needed without any cost for Upsales; or (ii) at its own sole discretion and expense, control the defense of the claim and decide on conciliation in its own name.

-11.4 If a competent court finally determines that the Customer’s use of the Service in accordance with the Agreement constitutes an intellectual property infringement, Upsales shall compensate the Customer, subject to section 11.5, for direct costs and damages that the Customer is found liable to pay, provided that the Customer has adhered to its obligations under section 11.3 above and have not at its own sole discretion chosen to control the defense of the claim in accordance with item (ii) in section 11.3.
+11.4 If a competent court finally determines that the Customer’s use of the Service in accordance with the Agreement constitutes an intellectual property infringement, Upsales shall compensate the Customer, subject to section 13, for direct costs and damages that the Customer is found liable to pay, provided that the Customer has adhered to its obligations under section 11.3 above and have not at its own sole discretion chosen to control the defense of the claim in accordance with item (ii) in section 11.3.
 For the avoidance of doubt, under no circumstances shall Upsales be liable for compensating the Customer in accordance with this section 11.4 if the Customer decides to control the defense of a claim arisen in accordance with section 11.3.
 Upsales may further, at its own discretion ensure the Customer’s right to continued use of the Service or corresponding non-infringing service, or cancel the Service and repay the Customer any fees paid for the remaining term of the Agreement, without interest and with deduction of any reasonable benefit the Customer has had from the Service.
-This section 11.3 constitutes Upsales’ entire obligation towards the Customer with respect to any infringement in a third party’s intellectual
+This section 11.4 constitutes Upsales’ entire obligation towards the Customer with respect to any infringement in a third party’s intellectual property rights.

 11.5 If a third party makes an intellectual property claim, including claims attributable to Customer Data, against Upsales based on the Customer´s use of the Service, the Customer shall act in order for such claim being transferred to the Customer or, if such transfer is not possible, defend Upsales, at the Customer´s own expense, against any such claim.
 Upsales shall immediately notify the Customer of an intellectual property claim under this section 11.5 including the relevant circumstances in connection thereto.
-The Customer will indemnify and hold Upsales harmless against any costs or damages that Upsales may become liable to pay in relation to such infringement claim.
+The Customer shall indemnify and hold Upsales harmless against any costs or damages that Upsales may become liable to pay in relation to such infringement claim.